TL;DR

 Evidence level: Moderate

-Orbak et al. (2003 — PMID: 12756553) found significantly lower serum zinc in RAS patients versus healthy controls.
-Multiple studies have shown that zinc supplementation reduces ulcer frequency and severity.
+Orbak et al. (2003 — PMID: 12756553) found significantly lower zinc levels in canker sore patients versus healthy people.
+Multiple studies have shown that zinc supplements reduce how often ulcers occur and how severe they are.

 Dosing: 15–30mg elemental zinc daily as zinc picolinate or zinc gluconate.
 Picolinate chelate has better absorption than zinc sulfate.
 Take with food to reduce nausea.